Creation, Reorganization, Elimination, and Merger of Academic Units and Programs

 Policy Statement

-Consistent with Indiana law and the advisory capacity afforded to a faculty governance organization, university administrators will endeavor to follow the merger, reorganization, and elimination (MRE) processes set forth below.The university will strive to engage with faculty governance organizations through MRE processes.
+Consistent with Indiana law and the advisory capacity afforded to a faculty governance organization, university administrators will follow the creation, reorganization, elimination, and merger (CREM) processes set forth below.
+The university will consult with faculty governance organizations through CREM processes.

-- Reassignment to New Academic Home.
-Faculty members and librarians (tenured and probationary tenure-track) whose academic home unit is merged, reduced, eliminated, renamed or in some other fundamental way reorganized may be reassigned to a new academic home based on criteria which may include, but not be limited to, the mutual fit of scholarly, scientific or artistic interests.
-The university will endeavor to find a new tenure home that is agreeable both to the affected faculty member and to faculty members in the receiving unit, but reserves the right, in its sole discretion, to assign faculty members and librarians to a new tenure home as may be required to meet the university’s operational and business needs.
-While the current tenure home campus of the faculty member or librarian has the primary responsibility for finding a position, reassignment of the faculty member or librarian by the university to another IU campus may be a necessary solution, especially in cases where the program as an academic entity continues in existence elsewhere while terminated on the home campus of the faculty member or librarian.
-Faculty members and librarians remain obligated to perform customary research/creative activity, teaching and service responsibilities throughout the period of reorganization and to comply with all laws and university policies.
+Faculty members and librarians (tenured and probationary tenure-track) whose academic home unit is merged, reduced, eliminated, renamed, or in some other fundamental way reorganized may be reassigned to a new academic home based on criteria which may include, but not be limited to, the mutual fit of scholarly, scientific or artistic interests.
+The university has the responsibility to make necessary and reasonable efforts to find a new academic home that is agreeable both to the affected faculty member and to faculty members in the receiving unit, but reserves the right, in its sole discretion, to assign faculty members and librarians to a new academic home as may be required to meet the university’s operational and business needs.
+While the current academic home of the faculty member or librarian has the primary responsibility for finding a position, reassignment of the faculty member or librarian by the university to another IU campus may be a necessary solution, especially in cases where the program as an academic entity continues in existence elsewhere while terminated on the academic home of the faculty member or librarian.

 - Compensation and Other Benefits.
-The university will endeavor to minimize the impact on base pay reductions, alterations of negotiated agreements, or loss of time accumulated for sabbatical leave eligibility during the reorganization of academic units and programs, but reserves the right in its sole discretion to make any necessary alterations to such contractual rights as may be required to meet university operational and business needs.
+The university will minimize, where practicable, the impact on base pay reductions, alterations of negotiated agreements, contractual rights, or loss of time accumulated for sabbatical leave eligibility during the reorganization of academic units and programs.

 Reason for Policy